kaitlynntnguyen/data-visualization-challenge/README.md

 The executive team has tasked you with generating all of the tables and figures needed for the technical report of the clinical study.
 They have also asked you for a top-level summary of the study results.

-Files
-Download the following files to help you get started:

-Module 5 Challenge filesLinks to an external site.

 Instructions
 This assignment is broken down into the following tasks: